 Design Credit: © SWN/Sarah Martin

-Act Justly, Love Mercy, Walk Humbly - 3 Life-Changing Attributes
+Do Justice, Love Mercy, Walk Humbly With Your God - 3 Life-Changing Attributes

 Justice - To act justly is to live with a sense of right and wrong, to walk responsibly before God, and protect the needs of the innocent.
 It is defined as, “the quality of being just; righteousness, equitableness, or moral rightness.”
 God calls His people to action when it comes to justice, not to sit passively or stay silent when others are being hurt, abused, in need, or feeling helpless.
 Throughout God’s word, we see constant reminders that He is a just God.
 Justice is a foundational truth to who He is.